blasvicco/net/README.md

  ```

 The last response is even better than the same configuration without pre training.
 We saw in these experiments the problem of back propagating the error between hidden layers.
-More hidden layers we add more vanishing gradient problem we have.
+The more hidden layers we add, the greater the vanishing gradient problem we have.
 So, in order to sort this issue we add the pre training with the RBM.

 As you can see in the code, the pre training is a loop of 1000 samples.
 Also, we are applying the RBM just to the first hidden layer and we are setting just one Gibbs steps.
 Please feel free to play with this parameters.